 Education for parents and children regarding the bully, the bullied, and the spectator can go a long way in solving these dynamics.
 Such education can be found by clicking on the photo below.

 Bully, Victim, or Spectator

 Sometimes there is a particular kind of bullying that includes objectification and body shaming.
-Below you can learn about the way I think about and work with this sort of bullying with patients who have been targeted.
 Typically in these situations, it is the bully who needs to change behavior and perspective.
 Nonetheless, in treatment, patients who have been targeted can begin to feel appropriate anger and search the best sources for healthy self-esteem, validation, and resilience in the face of stress.
 Click on the box titled “body shaming” to learn how I might work with a patient who has been objectified / body shamed.